felixlu/awesome-stars/topics.md

 ## nextjs

+- [linkwarden/linkwarden](https://github.com/linkwarden/linkwarden) - ⚡️⚡️⚡️Self-hosted collaborative bookmark manager to collect, organize, and preserve webpages, articles, and more...
 - [medusajs/medusa](https://github.com/medusajs/medusa) - Building blocks for digital commerce
 - [saasfly/saasfly](https://github.com/saasfly/saasfly) - Your Next SaaS Template or Boilerplate !
 A magic trip start with `bun create saasfly` .
 The more stars, the more surprises
 - [gpt-open/rag-gpt](https://github.com/gpt-open/rag-gpt) - RAG-GPT, leveraging LLM and RAG technology, learns from user-customized knowledge bases to provide contextually relevant answers for a wide range of queries, ensuring rapid and accurate information re